pytchlang/pytch-vm/doc/source/developer/actor.rst

 collection of appearances a sequence, so it makes sense to talk about switching to the ‘next costume’ or the ‘next backdrop’.

-Within the web-app, images are loaded asynchronously on class registration.
+Within the web-app, images are loaded asynchronously (from the browser-local DB) on class registration.
 For testing, a hard-coded map provides the dimensions of an image given a URL.

 How Stage differs from Sprite
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~